Plorrain/Plorrain/README.md

 - 🌱 I’m currently learning **React**

-- I can talk about TV shows for hours
+- I can talk about TV shows and movies for hours 📺 🎥

 - To my surprise I can call myself a jogger 🏃🏻‍♀️